Lwazi-Masondo/wireframing/README.md

 * **Focuses on Functionality and User Experience:**
   By excluding visual design, wireframes emphasize usability and intuitive user interaction.

 ## Key Elements of Wireframing

 * **Layout Structure:** refers to the arrangement of elements on the page.
+  *Example: Placing a hero image at the top, followed by a three-column section for features, and a footer at the bottom.*

 * **Navigation:** Illustrates how users will move through the site or application.
+  *Example: Including a top menu bar with links to "Home," "About," "Products," and "Contact" pages.*

 * **Content Placement:** Indicates where the contents will be positioned.
+*Example: Showing where a product description, image gallery, and price will appear on a product detail page.*

 * **Functionality:** Outlines key functionalities and interactions.
+*Example: Displaying a button that triggers a dropdown filter or shows a modal for signing up.*

 ## Types of Wireframes.

 * **Low-Fidelity Wireframes:** Simple sketches or basic digital layouts that don't contain detailed design, focusing on overall structure and functionality.
+*Example: Used during the early planning phase of a website redesign to quickly explore different layout options and gather initial feedback from stakeholders.*

 * **High-Fidelity Wireframes:** More detailed and refined versions that often resembles the final design.
+*Example: Used just before development begins to show precise content placement, interactions, and visual hierarchy, helping both designers and developers align on implementation.*

+#### Project Air BNB Clone wireframe
+The wireframe created for the Airbnb clone project is a high-fidelity wireframe because it includes detailed design elements, precise layout, and interactive components that closely resemble the final product, making it suitable for developer handoff and usability testing.

 ## Wireframing Tools